LiaoSteve/Drone-GCS-and-AI/README.md

 1. Use I2C provide power (that is, plug the GPS module's GPS pin +5V and GND and insert to I2C).
 2. Use your F9P pins insert to your pixhawk GPS pins.
 3. Use mission planner connect to drone's via radio telemery.
-4. wait for rtk ready.
+4. wait for rtk fixed.
 5. (option) paramter list setting: EK2_ALT_SOURCE:2, EK2_POSNE_M_NSE : 0.1[meter] or 0.01[meter](0.01 should use carefully).

 ## License